Poornima764/KDD_Group8/README.md

   * Precision Recall
   * Cross Validation Score
 # Conclusion:
-1) What was unique about the data?
-Did you have to deal with imbalance?
-What data cleaning did you do?
-Outlier treatment?
-Imputation?
-2) Did you create any new additional features / variables?
-3) What was the process you used for evaluation?
-What was the best result?
+1) The data is about accidents in USA which took place in Dec 2020.There was some imbalance in the dataset.
+We decided to clean the data set by dropping some columns and we tried to encode the strings into integers.
+2) We did not create any additional features or variables.
+However we did perform some exploratory data analysis to find more details about the data.
-    Process used for evaluation includes modeling using logistic regression K- nearest neighbours classification and decision tree classification.
+3) Process used for evaluation includes modeling using logistic regression K- nearest neighbours classification and decision tree classification.
 Best results belong to decision tree classification
-4) What were the problems you faced?
-How did you solve them?
-    Problems faced included some data not being in a good form for modeling and we needed to delete some of the data in order to create the models properly
+4) Problems faced included some data not being in a good form for modeling and we needed to delete some of the data in order to create the models properly
-5) What future work would you like to do?
+5) future work:
     * Analyze year-on-year trends of accidents.
     * Explore per-capita accident figures by adding a state and city-wise population data set.
     * The question of missing data in certain months could be analyzed if there is some data available on the source/s of this one.
 6) Instructions for individuals that may want to use your work?

-# Research Questions:
-1. Research on how weather condition  impacts on the accident occurence and time affect visibility which results in the number of accidents?
-2. Is the accident rates in different states higher due to different Weather Condition?
-3. How wind speed and wind direction contribute to accidents?
-4. What are the most accident prone states in USA?
-5. Number of accidents of a state as compared to its adjacent states?
-6. Factors that effect accident severity.
 # Future Work:
 * Analyze year-on-year trends of accidents.
 * Explore per-capita accident figures by adding a state and city-wise population data set.